mini9yo/AssignMap/README.md

 ## Example Files
 Users can find example assignment description text files in the folder named `example_files`, located directly under the root directory.
 These files can be used for a better understanding of how to use the application.
 All copyrights of the text files belong to SFU professors.

+## Challenges We ran into

+Our team ran into issues mainly with integrating what we coded in the backend with what we developed for the front.
+These issues lead to us having to scrap the entire database setup that was intializeed in the backend operations.
+Mainly our issues just stemmed from the lack of experience in webdesign compared to other aspects of the project.

+## What We Learned
+Basically a very simple project can end up being much more time consuming than expected.
+As this is Kaiden's first hackathon that was a big shock to him and specifically Kaylee learned quite bit more about webdessign and frontend development.
+As well our team learned how to implement and develop an app using OpenAI API.

+## What we are proud of
+We are proud that we have a completed project that can be further developed and have a stronger implementation.
+We are also proud that we competed in this hackathon because we had a great time and learned a lot.
+As well we are proud of cohesive teamwork throughout the process.

 ## What's Next?

 Our team is passionate about continuing to develop AssignMap beyond the StormHacks 2024 hackathon.
 We envision a robust user management system where users can: